-In an uncertain economy, where most of the world’s most renowned professions are facing various economic crises, it becomes imperative to seek for other fields to go into.
+In an uncertain economy, where most of the world’s most renowned professions are facing various economic crises, it becomes imperative to seek other fields to go into.
 The solar energy industry is offering a new beginning for so many people seeking alternative means of earning or trying to delve into a new profession.
 Being a solar panel installer is a more specific way of being a general technician.
 Hence, instead of having to deal with many aspects of so many things, you are limited to just installing solar panels.

 The important question now is; how much do you know about the solar panel?
 This question is important because before you become a professional in installing solar panels, you need to know to understand what solar panel is and how it works.
 Generally, the concept behind solar panels is about putting the sun to good use.

 The sun offers great solar energy that could replace other traditional consumable energy forms that the world is used to.
 Solar panels are then designed to help draw this energy from the sun.
-This is done using the photovoltaic cells.
+This is done using photovoltaic cells.
 The photovoltaic cells on the solar panels are left exposed to the sun and the negative cell of these photovoltaic cells draws photons.
 In this process, electrons are released and absorbed by the positive layer of the photovoltaic cells and thereby causing a voltage differential.

 Hence, to maximize the level of output, these cells are arranged into an electrical module known as solar panels.
 However, it is not enough to just have solar panels.
 Also, you need the inverter which is the nervous system of the solar system.
 It is the inverter that converts the electricity generated, through the solar panels, into usable Direct current which can then be further converted into alternative currents for appliance use.

-Because each cell has certain watt energy it is capable of producing, manufacturers of solar panels make them these panels in different sizes, and each capable of supplying certain watts of energy.
+Because each cell has a certain watt of energy it is capable of producing, manufacturers of solar panels make these panels in different sizes, and each is capable of supplying certain watts of energy.
 Individual or commercial users then have the choice to install as many of their desired size of solar panels as would supply the amount of energy they have anticipated to consume.
 This is where a solar panel installer comes in.